fbpx

 10. Shirley Temple peony

-The Shirley Temple Peony (Paeonia lactiflora ‘Shirley Temple’) can be grown in Zones 3-8.
+The Shirley Temple peony (Paeonia lactiflora ‘Shirley Temple’) can be grown in Zones 3-8.
 These plants grow slowly, eventually reaching a mature width of 30″-36″ wide and 30″-32″ tall.
-Shirley Temple flowers early in peony season (rare for such a large-blooming peony).
-The Shirley Temple Peony was potentially bred in Holland at some point before 1952, although some peony lovers believe this peony was bred by Louis Smirnow of Brookville New York, at some point before 1948.
+Shirley Temple flowers early in peony season.
+The Shirley Temple peony was potentially bred in Holland at some point before 1952, although some peony lovers believe this peony was bred by Louis Smirnow of Brookville, New York, at some point before 1948.

 11. Blush Queen peony